 That began to change in 2009 when the Warriors selected Steph Curry with the number seven overall pick in the NBA Draft.
 And, while many NBA fans were distracted by the drama in Cleveland and Miami with LeBron James and the loaded Heat team he joined, the Golden State Warriors were quietly building a championship dynasty.
 Andrew Bogut was acquired via a trade and draft pick Klay Thompson took hold of a starting role.
 Harrison Barnes and Draymond Green were also added to the roster after the 2012 draft.
 In 2013 the Warriors picked up former 76er Andre Iguodala in free agency.

-The pieces were all in place for an incredible run after the Warriors named from NBA player Steve Kerr their new coach.
+The pieces were all in place for an incredible run after the Warriors named former NBA player Steve Kerr as their new coach.
 Well coached and loaded with young and talent, the Golden State Warriors entered the 2015 season as a dominant force.
-A regular season record of 67-15, best in the league, set the stage for what would become a breathtaking playoff run.
+A regular season record of 67-15, the best in the league, set the stage for what would become a breathtaking playoff run.
 Curry’s MVP performance that season carried the team through New Orleans, Memphis, and Houston before they would face the Miami Heat in the NBA Finals.
-A true team performance was enough to tear down the defending champs and crown the Golden State Warriors as NBA Champions.
+A true team performance was enough to tear down the defending champs and crown the Golden State Warriors as the new NBA Champions.

 The 2015-2016 season was dreamlike in the bay area, with their Warriors winning their first 24 games of the season, breaking not only the NBA record but becoming the longest winning streak in major American sports history.
 Curry, Green, and Thompson were all named to the All Star Team.
 Records were smashed for triple doubles along with multiple records involving three point shooting.
-The season culminated in a 73-9 record, best in NBA history.
+The season culminated in a 73-9 record, the best in NBA history.
 Curry was named the league MVP for the third straight season.
 Golden State cruised through the playoffs, again reaching the Finals, where the dream ended against Miami with a game seven loss at home.